nix-community/pip2nix/README.rst

    :target: https://pypi.python.org/pypi/pip2nix
    :alt: PyPI version

 Why another .nix generator for Python?
 ======================================

+The original author of `pip2nix` started the project with the following motivation:

   I needed something that can work not only with pypi but also with local paths, VCS links, and dependency links.
 I couldn't get any of the other generators to work, so I started my own :-)

 Installation
 ============